Samkr8639/CalculHub/blueprint.md

 ## 4. Current Development Plan

 There are no active development plans at this time.
-The previous task was reverted, and the application is in a stable, clean state.
+The Statistics Calculator has been enhanced with advanced statistical measures, and the application is in a stable, clean state.